-How to Keep Your Cool in a Wildfire: Prepare and Plan
+How to Keep Your Cool in a Wildfire: 3 Questions to Ask

 A raging wildfire is a frightening prospect.
 It can break out with little warning, and when it does, it can move fast and consume everything in its path.
 The result can be widespread, long-term damage in the form of lost human lives, homes and businesses.